zoras/unit_validator/README.md

 ### Copyright

-Copyright (c) 2010 saroz.
+Copyright© Sprout Technology International Limited.
 See LICENSE for details.